You can open any map stored in any mobile map package, that was created by any of the following workflows:

 - Confirm that the mobile map package has not expired.

-- Calculate the number of days between today and the expiry date.
+- Calculate the number of days between today and the expiration date.
 Report the number of days remaining.

 Open the offline map

-Upon loading the offline map, its metadata is accessible using the Map::item property.
+After loading the map, its metadata is accessible using the Map::item property.
 In some situations, you may want to access the metadata from the mobile map package without loading the map itself.
 You can access this from the MobileMapPackage.item property.